Configuring Screenless Devices for Schools

 Track whether the devices are helping or getting in the way.

-Use simple metrics:
+Use simple measures:

 • Uptime